-Experimental design: As we previously described, we will extract and culture NPCs from E16.5 embryos of AS and WT littermates and incubate with DNP in three different concentrations (10-20-50M) for 48 hours, similar to what we previously described with GSH-EE incubation 26.
-This design generates 8 groups, 4 groups per sex (Table-1).
-All methods for aim-1 were previously performed and described by us in details 26.
+Experimental design: As mentioned above, we will extract and culture NPCs from the E16.5 embryos of AS and WT littermates and incubate these cells with DNP (10, 20, or 50 M) for 48 hours, in line with our previous GSH-EE incubation approach 26.
+This design generates 8 groups, with 4 groups per sex (Table-1).
+We have previously performed and described all methods employed in Aim-1 in detail 26.

-Generation of NPCs: In brief, we will pair a heterozygous female mouse with paternally derived Ube3a deletion (Ube3ap−/m+) and a wild-type (WT) (Ube3ap+/m+) male, both on a C57BL/6 background, to generate WT (Ube3ap+/m+) and AS (Ube3ap+/m−) littermates.
-On gestational day E16.5, we will extract the brains of the AS and WT littermates’ embryos and dissociate them into a single-cell suspension using Neural Tissue Dissociation Kit (Miltenyi Biotec #130-093-231), collect cells with centrifugation (300×g, 5 min) and re-suspend in a complete embryonic NeuroCult™ proliferation medium (STEMCELL #05702) with added EGF (10 µg/ml; STEMCELL #78006.1).
+Generation of NPCs: Briefly, we will pair a heterozygous female mouse with paternally derived Ube3a deletion (Ube3ap−/m+) and wild-type (WT) (Ube3ap+/m+) male mice, both on the C57BL/6 background, to generate WT (Ube3ap+/m+) and AS (Ube3ap+/m−) littermates.
+On gestational day E16.5, we will extract the brains of the AS and WT littermates’ embryos and dissociate them into a single-cell suspension using a Neural Tissue Dissociation Kit (Miltenyi Biotec #130-093-231), collect cells via centrifugation (300×g, 5 min), and resuspend them in complete embryonic NeuroCult™ proliferation medium (STEMCELL #05702) with added EGF (10 µg/mL; STEMCELL #78006.1).
 Cells will be plated in flasks coated with poly-D-lysine and laminin.
-This protocol is performed by us frequently, and usually yields more than 98% NPCs (Nestin positive cells) 26, which will be examined to confirm in each experiment.
-For DNP treatment, NPCs will be incubated for 48 hours with DNP at three different concentrations (10-20-50M).
-When necessary, for fluorescent antibody cell sorter (FACS) analyses, cells will be detached, dissociated and collected with ACCUTASE kit (STEMCELL #07922).
-Sex of NPCs will be determined by PCR for two Y-chromosome-linked genes (KDm5D and DDX3Y), as we previously described 31.
+This protocol is routinely performed in our lab, and usually yields more than 98% NPCs (Nestin-positive cells) 26, and yields will be confirmed in each experiment.
+For DNP treatment, NPCs will be incubated for 48 hours with DNP at three different concentrations (10, 20, or 50 M).
+For appropriate fluorescence-activated cell sorting (FACS) analyses, cells will be detached, dissociated, and collected with an ACCUTASE kit (STEMCELL #07922).
+The sex of NPCs will be determined by PCR for two Y-chromosome-linked genes (KDm5D and DDX3Y), as we previously described 31.

-Aim 1.1: to determine DNP effects on mitochondrial membrane potential (ΔΨm) of WT and AS NPCs.
+Aim 1.1: Assess the effects of DNP on mitochondrial membrane potential (ΔΨm) in WT and AS NPCs.

-Following incubation of NPCs with DNP in three concentrations (10-20-50M) for 48 hours, NPCs will be dissociated, washed with 0.2% BSA, and collected by centrifugation.
-Following, some of these cells will be taken for Nestin staining to confirm the NPCs content (>98%), and most cells will be taken for triple-staining by incubation for 20 min at 37°C with tetramethylrhodamine ethyl ester (TMRE) 142.8 nM (to measure mitochondrial membrane potential), calcein violet-AM 0.9 M (to assess cell viability), and Mitochondrial Tracker Green 75.3 nM (to label and assess relative mitochondrial mass), then washed with 5% fetal calf serum and resuspended in Opti-Klear™ Live Cell Imaging Buffer.
-Fluorescence labeling will be immediately measured by fluorescent antibody cell sorter (FACS) and analyzed with FlowJO software.
+Following the incubation of NPCs with DNP (10, 20, or 50 M) for 48 hours, NPCs will be dissociated, washed with 0.2% BSA, and collected by centrifugation.
+Some of these cells will then be taken for Nestin staining to confirm the purity of the isolated cells (>98%), while most cells will be used for triple-staining by incubating them for 20 min at 37°C with tetramethylrhodamine ethyl ester (TMRE) (142.8 nM; to measure mitochondrial membrane potential), calcein violet-AM (0.9 M; to assess cell viability), and MitoTracker Green (75.3 nM; to label and assess relative mitochondrial mass).
+They will then be washed with 5% fetal calf serum and resuspended in Opti-Klear™ Live Cell Imaging Buffer.
+Fluorescent staining will then be measured by FACS and analyzed with the FlowJo software.
 The fluorescence intensity of TMRE will be calculated from live (calcein-positive) cells, relative to the mitochondrial mass indicator.
-Apart from measuring mean intensities, we will also assess relative cell population expression of high ΔΨm (TMREhigh/MitoTracker greenhigh) and low ΔΨm (TMRElow/MitoTracker greenhigh).
+In addition to measuring mean intensity values, we will also assess the relative proportions of cells exhibiting high ΔΨm (TMREhigh/MitoTracker greenhigh) and low ΔΨm (TMRElow/MitoTracker greenhigh).

-Aim 1.2: to determine DNP effects on mitochondrial oxidative stress of WT and AS NPCs.
+Aim 1.2: Determine how DNP affects mitochondrial oxidative stress in WT and AS NPCs.

-Similar to aim-1.1, following incubation of NPCs with DNP for 48 hours, dissociated NPCs will be triple-stained with MitoSOXTM red 3 M, calcein violet-AM 0.9 M, and Mitochondrial Tracker Green 75.3 nM.
-Using FACS followed by analysis with FlowJO software, mROS levels will be assessed by measuring the red fluorescence of MiroSOX from live (calcein+) NPCs, relative to the mitochondrial mass (MitoTracker), as we previously described 26.
+Much as in Aim 1.1, following the incubation of NPCs with DNP for 48 hours, dissociated NPCs will be triple-stained with MitoSOXTM red (3 M), calcein violet-AM (0.9 M), and MitoTracker Green (75.3 nM).
+Cells will then be analyzed via flow cytometry and the results will be quantified with FlowJo, establishing mitochondrial ROS levels by measuring MitoSOX fluorescence in live (calcein+) NPCs, relative to the mitochondrial mass (MitoTracker), as we have previously described 26.